tussoch/SumStat/README.md

 # SumStat
-Generate summary statistics form a data frame
+Generate summary statistics from a data frame